-It’s a common misconception that you have to renew your passport in the US.
+It’s a common misconception that you have to renew your passport in the US, so many expats end up planning their renewal to coincide trip back to the States.
+This is fine, but not necessary.

 So, since I’ve been living in Puerto Vallarta for the last year, my passport expires in May, and I’ve got an upcoming trip to San Diego in April (most airlines won’t let you travel internationally without 6 months of validity on your passport), I had to get my butt in gear and get my passport renewed!